 The coursework listed below is a sample of the courses you'll be taking as a part of the 19 Month Leadership Cohort.
 You'll complete the necessary courses for a Liberal Studies Major with an Emphasis in Leadership as part of the cohort group.
 Additional coursework needed to complete GVSU degree requirements may be fulfilled in transfer or before/after the 19 month cohort program.
+Click here to see a sample 19 month curriculum outline

 The Leadership Emphasis requires a total of 18 credits (at least 15 at the 300-leve or above).
 The course below are examples of courses that meet the Leadership Emphasis requirement.
 You may also find a series of 1 credit topical courses offered throughout your program.